core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ### Response to a Deterministic Request {#ssec-use-deterministic-requests-response}

-Both when protecting and unprotecting the response, the 'request\_kid' field of the external AAD is replaced with the Request-Hash value.
+When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option.
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected.

-\[ Note: Mismatching this with the actual request's 'request\_kid' (that stays the Deterministic Client's Sender ID) is ugly, but also the only way to avoid any zeroing/rebuilding of the AAD. \]
+The option does not actually need to be present in the message as transported (the server SHOULD elide it for compactness).
+The client MUST replace any Request-Hash values present in the response with the Request-Tag it sent in the request before any OSCORE processing.

 \[ Suggestion for any OSCORE v2: avoid request details in the request's AAD as individual elements.
-Rather than having 'request_kid', 'request_piv' and (in Group OSCORE) 'request_kid_context' as separate fields, they can better be something more pluggable. \]
+Rather than having 'request_kid', 'request_piv' and (in Group OSCORE) 'request_kid_context' as separate fields, they can better be something more pluggable.
+This would avoid the need to make up an option before processing.  \]

 When preparing the response, the server performs the following actions.

 * The server sets a non-zero Max-Age option, thus making the Deterministic Request usable for the proxy cache.

+* The server preliminarily sets the Request-Hash option with the full request hash.

 * The server MUST protect the response using the group mode of Group OSCORE, as defined in Section 8.3 of {{I-D.ietf-core-oscore-groupcomm}}.
 This is required to ensure that the client can verify source authentication of the response, since the "pairwise" key used for the Deterministic Request is actually shared among all the group members.

-    In particular, the server sets the value of the 'request\_kid' field in the AAD to be the hash H retrieved from the Request-Hash option of the Deterministic Request (see step 3 in {{sssec-use-deterministic-requests-server-req}}).
+  Note that the Request-Hash option is treated as Class I here.

 * The server MUST use its own Sender Sequence Number as Partial IV to protect the response, and include it as Partial IV in the OSCORE option of the response.
 This is required since the server does not perform replay protection on the Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

 * The server uses 2.05 (Content) as outer code even though it is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.

+* The server SHOULD remove the Request-Hash option from the message before sending.

 Upon receiving the response, the client performs the following actions.

 * In case the response includes a 'kid' in the OSCORE option and unless responses from multiple servers are expected (see {{det-req-one-to-many}}), the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent.

+* The client removes any Request-Hash options from the response, and inserts a Request-Hash option with the full request hash in their place.

 * The client verifies the response using the group mode of Group OSCORE, as defined in Section 8.4 of {{I-D.ietf-core-oscore-groupcomm}}.
 In particular, the client verifies the counter signature in the response, based on the 'kid' of the server it sent the request to.